kharaldsson/naive-bayes-text-clf/README.md

-Bernoulli and Multinomial NB from scratch (artifacts)
+Bernoulli and Multinomial NB from scratch (artifacts).
+Task=text classification